ibm-messaging/cphtestp/README.md

 ## Client channel compression
 Set `MQ_COMPRESS` to TRUE to enable all client compression algorithms at the client.
 The specific compression algorithm to use can then be controlled by the QM CHANNEL configuration.
 We would recommend `LZ4FAST` in scenarios where you may be network restricted.

+## JSON Message support
+SET `MQ_MSG_JSON` to TRUE to enable the use of JSON formatted messages.
+Only applies to messages of size: 2048, 20480, 204800.
+Uses static json files included in image, rather than generated messages.